fghaas/review_review/markdown/talk.md

 other machines  (if we’re maintaining an API service).

+## Full software engineering cycle  <!-- .element class="hidden" -->

-* source code management
+source code management

-* code review
+code review

-* testing and gating
+testing and gating

-* deployment
+deployment

-... nearly all of the software engineering cycle. <!-- .element class="fragment" -->
+**... nearly all of the software engineering cycle.** <!-- .element class="fragment" -->

 <!-- Note -->
 In case it’s not obvious, that means I’m talking about a large